Table of Contents

 Manual Deconstruction

 If you fancy giving the environment a helping hand, manual deconstruction could be right up your alley.
 This involves carefully taking apart the house to salvage materials for reuse.
-However, be prepared as this is a labor-intensive process and could therefore cost more than other methods.
+However, be prepared, as this is a labour-intensive process and could therefore cost more than other methods.

-If you would like to minimize the impact of your house demolition, check out our Sustainable House Demolition article for some useful tips.
+If you would like to minimise the impact of your house demolition, check out our Sustainable House Demolition article for some useful tips.

 The Impact of Asbestos on House Demolition Costs